 Unlike the traditional legacy systems that took up a lot of counter space and were expensive to install and maintain, there are now streamlined point-of-sale offerings that are run off cloud-based applications.
 Not only are these systems more cost-effective compared to their predecessors, but they are also significantly easier to update.
 Whenever a mobile POS system needs to be updated, the company simply needs to push an update that will let you know there is an update available for your POS and to download it at a time that is convenient for you, or it can be updated automatically.

 Being able to send out online updates for POS systems makes it easier to keep up with customer trends, add new functionality, and fix bugs or issues if they arise.
-Mobile updates also make it easier to ensure all of your locations are updated simultaneously by scheduling updates to go out to all devices at a specific time, instead of having to schedule time for someone to come out and manually issue an update.
+Mobile updates also make it easier to ensure all of your locations are updated simultaneously by scheduling updates to go out to all devices at a specific time, instead of having to schedule a time for someone to come out and manually issue an update.
 In addition, to keep the initial implementation costs down, the mobile POS will also keep maintenance costs down because you’re not going to be stuck with bulky and outdated hardware that can’t be updated.

 Quick Access to Data for Customized Experiences